RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

     - Sign in with your local credentials as usual.

-    - Select **Sign in with SSO** and enter the email address associated with the SAML user configured in your identity provider:
+    - Select the **SSO** button and enter the email address associated with the SAML user configured in your identity provider:

         {{<image filename="images/rc/button-sign-in-sso.png" width="150px" alt="Sign in with SSO button">}}{{</image>}}